bennylow513-bit/lmao/README.md

 - Customer Service chat IDs
 - Google service account credentials

-The bot is also designed never to request sensitive information (NRIC, card numbers, CVV, OTP, passwords, bank details, or medical documents) through the chat.
+The bot is designed never to request sensitive information (NRIC, card numbers, CVV, OTP, passwords, bank details, or medical documents) through the chat.
+It also redacts emails, OTP/password phrases, and long numbers from chatlogs, and filters offensive/blocked words from the live Customer Service relay.

 ---